fitness23/ngx-disable-during-ajax-workspace/README.md

 # ngx-disable-during-ajax

-This is a library to disable any element in your application using the native disabled attribute whilst ajax data calls are in transit.
+This is an accessible library to style any element in your application (illustrating that it is unavailable) whilst ajax data calls are in transit.
+We achieve this by applying a css class name and we avoid using the 'disabled' attribute altogether.

 Stackblitz Example = https://stackblitz.com/edit/angular-ivy-fmn28n

 ## Description

-Sometimes we may want to disable buttons (or other elements) in our application whilst ajax calls are in transit.
+Sometimes we may want to illustrate that buttons (or other elements) are unavailable in our application whilst ajax calls are in transit.
 For example the user may have filled out an order form and we wish to prevent them from accidentally pressing the submit button twice.
-This library listens for all the incoming and outgoing requests and re-enables the button once all ajax calls have completed.
+This library listens for all the incoming and outgoing requests and adds / removes a css class where necessary.

 ## Get Started